 In fact, this is one of the most influential periods in your baby’s taste development.34 Your baby will most readily try and accept all kinds of foods at this age so it’s important to offer a variety of different flavors from meal to meal.

 There are two meal plans below

 One for starting solids with purees, and one for when your little one starts to advance textures.
 Both have snack and recipe ideas to help you get started.
 They also have plenty of flavor variety to help maximize your baby’s taste

 Read more: Learning to Love Healthy Foods

-For more information on the nutrient needs of your older baby, check out: Nutrients to Look for at 6-12 Months
+For more information on the nutrient needs of your older baby, check out: Nutrient Needs and Feeding Tips for 6 to 12 Month Olds